Benefits of Boondocking

 Maintaining Connectivity while Off-Grid

-For RVers who require internet connectivity, research cellular coverage in potential boondocking locations and invest in signal boosters or satellite internet.
+- For RVers who rely on internet connectivity, research cellular coverage in potential boondocking locations.
+Invest in signal boosters or satellite internet options if necessary to maintain communication while off-grid.
+Be aware that connectivity can still be limited in remote areas.

 Resources